We think it’s best if a teacher using HOW2s first answers this one.

-It helps educators succeed at ensuring their learners succeed.
-Here’s Trevor Gordon, a vastly experienced coach and quality manager, describing how HOW2s supported the teachers he was working with.
-No time for a cuppa — it’s only forty-five seconds long.
+Here’s Trevor Gordon, a vastly experienced instructional coach and quality manager, describing how HOW2s supported the teachers he was working with.

 NOTE: The conversation with Trevor was a few years ago.
 Many organisations no longer do graded lesson observations so you’ll need to listen past the brief reference to numbers.

-It is our professional duty to make sure that the learners we serve succeed in learning.
-For this to happen they have to be taught by teachers who know how to
+No one would argue that it is our professional duty to make sure that the learners we serve succeed in learning.
+We think, for student success to be most likely to happen, students to be taught by faculty who have the know-how to

 adapt their teaching so that their learners can access the content being taught and are able to remember it — for the long term.